Competition worries hit European retailers after Amazon deal

-MILAN/LONDON Shares in European food retailers suddenly fell on Friday after news that Amazon.com (AMZN.O) would buy Whole Foods Market (WFM.O) raised fears of heightened competition for the sector.
+MILAN/LONDON (Reuters) - Shares in European food retailers suddenly fell on Friday after news that Amazon.com (AMZN.O) would buy Whole Foods Market (WFM.O) raised fears of heightened competition for the sector.

 Europe's retail index .SXRP fell 1 percent, reversing earlier gains after Amazon said it would buy Whole Foods in a deal valued at about $13.7 billion, including debt.